-- Disconnecting and reconnecting any Kaleido-IP DisplayPort-to-HDMI adapter may require a restart.
-The adapter cables must be properly connected when the multiviewer restarts.
-If you connect such an adapter after the multiviewer has restarted, the display will remain blank. - If your displays are not collocated with your Kaleido-IP unit, use long-range active cables when more than a short cable length is required.
+- If your displays are not collocated with your Kaleido-IP unit, use long-range active cables when more than a short cable length is required.
 Contact Technical Support to purchase long-range active cables that have been tested to work with this multiviewer.
-See Grass Valley Technical Support, on page 128. - In this case, use the provided active DisplayPort-to-HDMI cable between the Kaleido-IP and the active cable. - 5 Connect the power cords, and then turn the power on.
-The power switch is located on the front panel.1
+See Grass Valley Technical Support, on page 126. - In this case, use the provided active DisplayPort-to-HDMI cable between the Kaleido-IP and the active cable. - If applicable, remove the sticker covering the video card DisplayPort output connections for ports 3 and 4. - 5 Connect the power cords, and then turn the power on.
+The power switch is located on the front panel.

 Should you want to add or replace a display or AV receiver at a later time, make sure the multiviewer is powered off, before making these changes.
 In the event that you have connected such a device while the multiviewer was running, you must restart the multiviewer for audio monitoring to be restored.
 Refer to Restarting and Shutting Down a Kaleido-IP Multiviewer, in the Kaleido Software User's Manual.
-See Related Documentation, on page 17.
+See Related Documentation, on page 21.

-6 If you want to use a different display resolution, see Changing the Output Resolution, on page 28, for detailed instructions.
+6 If you want to use a different display resolution, see Changing the Output Resolution, on page 29, for detailed instructions.

-Note: To connect the multiviewer for SMPTE ST 2022-7 hitless redundancy, see Cabling and Configuring the Head Streaming to support SMPTE ST 2022-7 Redundancy, on page 90.
+Note: To connect the multiviewer for SMPTE ST 2022-7 hitless redundancy, see Cabling and Configuring the Head Streaming to support SMPTE ST 2022-7 Redundancy, on page 89.